AdedamolaXL/METEROR-CITY/README.md

 # METEROR-CITY
 From daos to decentralized cities..
-This is an essay exploring trueblocks essay challenge for the regen rangers hackathons.
+This is an essay exploring trueblocks essay challenge for the regen rangers hackathon.

 I have decided to weave all 9 topics into a subtle report loosely related to the famed spider group ‘phantom troupe’ from one of my favourite anime Hunter x Hunter.
-Thus, this essay comes to you as a futuristic tale exploring the essence of decentralization, the transformative benefits, the potential pitfalls and how surveillance capitalism was defeated.
+Thus, this essay comes to you as a futuristic tale exploring the essence of decentralization, the transformative benefits, and potential pitfalls.

 Enjoy..

 ## INTRODUCTION

-In the summer of 2018, i got my hands on some VR googles that allowed me to travel into an alternative version of the book Hunter x Hunter, in there i found a vibrant curious city known as Meteor City.
-Meteor City had just witnessed an extraordinary transfirmation from a dumping ground for technological waste into a magnificent decentralized city.
-This transformation had been heralded by a group of visionaries who formed a DAO named the ***phantom troupe**
+In the summer of 2018, i got my hands on some VR googles that allowed me to travel into an alternative version of the book Hunter x Hunter, in there I found a vibrant curious city known as Meteor City.
+Meteor City had just witnessed an extraordinary transformation from a dumping ground for technological waste into a magnificent decentralized city.
+This transformation had been heralded by a group of scavengr-visionaries who formed a DAO named the ***phantom troupe**

-The following report tells the story of how they made it happen:
+The following report tells their story and how they made it happen:

 1. ##### *Imagine a beautiful city built using technological waste that runs on a decentralized stack..*